zavok/richterm/README.md

 - 'f' - set font

 For 'n', 't', and 's' argument is ignored and should be empty.
-For 'l' and'f' empty argument will unset the parameter.
+For 'l' and 'f' empty argument will unset the parameter.

 # Usage